Equatorial Guinea: Government and politics

-The May 2013 elections were marked by a series of events including the popular protest planned by a group of activists from the MPP (Movement of Popular Protest) which included several social and political groups.
-The MPP called for a peaceful protest at the Plaza de la Mujer square on 15 May.
-MPP coordinator Enrique Nsolo Nzo was arrested and official state media portrayed him as planning to destabilize the country and depose the president.
-However, despite speaking under duress and with clear signs of torture, Nsolo said that they had planned a peaceful protest and had indeed obtained all the legal authorizations required to carry out the peaceful protest.
-In addition to that, he firmly stated that he was not affiliated with any political party.
-The Plaza de la Mujer square in Malabo was occupied by the police from 13 May and it has been heavily guarded ever since.
-The government embarked on a censorship program that affected social sites including Facebook and other websites that were critical to the government of Equatorial Guinea.
-The censorship was implemented by redirecting online searches to the official government website.
+The elections on 26 May 2013 combined the senate, lower house and mayoral contests in a single package.
+Like all previous elections, this was denounced by the opposition, and it too was won by Obiang's PDGE.
+During the electoral contest, the ruling party hosted internal elections, which were later scrapped.
+Clara Nsegue Eyi and Natalia Angue Edjodjomo, coordinators of the Movimiento de Protesta Popular (People's Protest Movement), were arrested.
+They were detained on 13 May.
+They called for a peaceful protest at the Plaza de la Mujer square on 15 May.
+Coordinator Enrique Nsolo Nzo was also arrested and taken to Malabo Central Police Station.
+Nsolo Nzo was released later that day without charge.

-Shortly after the elections, opposition party CPDS announced that they were going to protest peacefully against the 26 May elections on 25 June.
+Shortly after the elections, opposition party Convergence for Social Democracy (CPDS) announced that they were going to protest peacefully against the 26 May elections on 25 June.
 Interior minister Clemente Engonga refused to authorise the protest on the grounds that it could "destabilize" the country and CPDS decided to go forward, claiming constitutional right.
 On the night of 24 June, the CPDS headquarters in Malabo were surrounded by heavily armed police officers to keep those inside from leaving and thus effectively blocking the protest.
 Several leading members of CPDS were detained in Malabo and others in Bata were kept from boarding several local flights to Malabo.

-In 2016 Obiang was reelected for an additional seven-year term, in an election which, according to Freedom House, was plagued by police violence, detentions and torture against opposition factions.
+In 2016, Obiang was reelected for an additional seven-year term in an election that, according to Freedom House, was plagued by police violence, detentions and torture against opposition factions.

-President Obiang's Democratic Party of Equatorial Guinea holds 99 of the 100 seats in the Chamber of Deputies and all of those in the Senate.
+Following the 2022 general elections, President Obiang's Democratic Party of Equatorial Guinea holds all of the 100 seats in the Chamber of Deputies and all of those in the Senate.
 The opposition is almost non-existent in the country and is organized from Spain mainly within the social-democratic Convergence for Social Democracy.
 Most of the media are under state control; the private television channels, those of the Asonga group, belong to the president's family.

+In their 2024 publishing, Transparency International awarded Equatorial Guinea a total score of 13 on their Corruption Perceptions Index (CPI).
+CPI ranks countries by their perceived level of public corruption where zero is very corrupt and 100 is extremely clean.
+Equatorial Guinea was ranked 173rd out of a total of 180 countries.
+Freedom House, a pro-democracy and human rights NGO, described Obiang as one of the world's "most kleptocratic living autocrats", and complained about the US government welcoming his administration and buying oil from it.
+According to 2023 V-Dem Democracy indices, Equatorial Guinea is the 7th least democratic country in Africa.